top of page

 MARION NILES SCHOLARSHIP

 Marion Niles was a resident of Wellesley for seventy years.
-During her lifetime, she was actively supporting many different endeavors.
+During her lifetime, she actively supported many different endeavors.
 She was President of the State Organization of Girls Clubs, Vice President of the National Organization of Girls Clubs and President of the Rockport Lodge, a vacation home for Massachusetts working women.
 Marion was also instrumental in the establishment of the Wellesley Human Relations Service, recognized nationally as a pilot mental health agency.
 Through the Unitarian Service Committee, Ms. Niles helped bring European refugees to the United States in 1939 and 1940.
 She served as President of the League of Women Voters and was among the first elected members of the Wellesley representative Town Meeting.
 At the age of eighty-six, she wrote and published an account of her father's life.
 When she died, Ms. Niles left a bequest in her will to Wellesley Scholarship Foundation.
 The first Marion Niles Scholarship was awarded in 1978, and is now awarded annually.

 SARAH H. PEDERSEN SCHOLARSHIP